 I was born in England, near London, and studied, lived and worked in several different parts of the country before moving to Munich in 1997.
-I have been an elementary school educator for more than two decades and have taught children from kindergarten through fifth grade, initially in the English state school system and from 1998-2012 in Munich International School (MIS).
-My family moved to Munich as a result of my husband taking up a 2-year secondment with BMW but stayed far longer, having become positively immersed in the international school environment, International Baccalaureate curriculum, Bavarian countryside, and German language and culture.
+I have been an educator for more than two decades and have taught children from kindergarten through fifth grade, initially in the English state school system and from 1998-2012 in Munich International School (MIS).
+My family moved to Munich as a result of my husband’s two year secondment with BMW but stayed far longer, having become positively immersed in the international school environment, International Baccalaureate curriculum, Bavarian countryside, and German language and culture.
 Soon after joining the MIS community as a parent, I was asked to sign up for substitute teaching and the following year I accepted the position of Grade 2 homeroom teacher.
-During my time at MIS I also held the positions of PYP coordinator and Junior School Assistant Principal.
-I also completed the Certificate of International School Leadership, and trained as a School Visitor for the International Baccalaureate Organisation, leading school authorization and evaluation visits in a variety of international schools from 2006 onwards.
-In 2008 I began studying part-time for my Masters in Education through Bath University in England and graduated in July 2014.
+Subsequently I held the positions of PYP coordinator and Junior School Assistant Principal.

-When I am not working I enjoy singing, reading, playing tennis, skiing and walking in the mountains.
+When I am not working I enjoy singing, reading, playing tennis, skiing and walking in the mountains or by the ocean.

 Before joining GAIS, I spent 25 years teaching at the German American Saturday school, where I taught K-2nd grade.
 I taught summer school and gave workshops for teachers of German as a second language.

 Prior to working at GAIS I was Director of Educational Services at PHP, a Nonprofit Organization.

 At PHP I co-founded the ITech Center, a national model for connecting educators and students with assistive technology in the classrooms to maximize learning.

 I have been living in California with my husband and three children since 1983.